The datapine Blog

 **click to enlarge**

-Each KPI and visualization is geared towards improving the operability of your inventory management processes, drilling down into areas including average time to sell, out of stock rates, items delivered on time and in full, and, of course, the proportion of items sold within their official freshness date.
+Each KPI and visualization is geared towards improving the operability of your inventory management processes, drilling down into areas including average time to sell, out-of-stock rates, items delivered on time and in full, and, of course, the proportion of items sold within their official freshness date.

 With each KPI for inventory management occupying a dedicated space on the dashboard, it’s possible to make swift real-time decisions at a glance while examining patterns or trends and making definitive comparisons.